besnoi/iffy/ReadMe.md

 > Spoiler: If you simply want to use Kenney's assets then skip this section.
 The only relevant section for you is [A quick walkthrough](#A-quick-walkthrough)

-For XML Iffy expects the metadata to be in the given format (note that there mustn't be any other tag (even declaration tag) though comments and blanklines are supported)
+For XML Iffy expects the metadata to be in the given format (note that there mustn't be any other tag (even prologue tag) though comments and blanklines are supported)

 ```xml
 <!-->Ofcourse the tagnames could be different</!-->